sagarg1032/Missing-Dates-Finder/README.md

 ## How It Works
 1. **Date Extraction:** Extracts dates from filenames matching the regex pattern `unformatted-product-ad-campaigns-report-YYYY-MM-DD`.
 2. **Date Comparison:** Compares the extracted dates with the full date range provided by the user.
-3. **Reporting:** Displays the total number of dates, files present, and missing dates, along with a list of missing dates.
+3. **Statistics Generation:** Displays the total number of dates, files present, and missing dates, along with a list of missing dates.

 ## Contributing
 Contributions are welcome!
 To contribute: